Fatigue

 - Identify clinical symptoms/red flags that suggest a secondary etiology, e.g. depression, anemia, hypothyroidism, malignancy, sleep apnea, cardiac disease.

-- Identify the social determinants of health that may suggest psychosocial concerns and impact differential diagnosis and/or management, e.g. Homelessness, isolation, single parent, addiction, recent losses, sleep quality/shift work.
+- Identify the social determinants of health that may suggest psychosocial concerns

-- Propose initial investigations based upon differential diagnosis, while avoiding over-investigation
+- Propose initial investigations based upon differential diagnosis, while avoiding over-investigation.

-- Develop a management plan based upon the clinical scenario and results of initial investigations
+- Develop a management plan based upon the clinical scenario and results of initial investigations which may include “watchful waiting”

 Articles